vtexdocs/help-center-content/docs/announcements/en/sales-performance-new-filters-metrics-and-date-selection.md

 author: 0QBQws7rk0t5Mnu8fgfUv
 slug: sales-performance-new-filters-metrics-and-date-selection
 legacySlug: sales-performance-new-filters-metrics-and-date-selection
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: Now you can select custom dates and use new filters in Sales Performance.
+announcementSynopsisEN: 'Now you can select custom dates and use new filters in Sales Performance.'
 ---

 The [Sales Performance](https://help.vtex.com/en/v4/docs/sales-performance--6gx46RGRzWO8qgaVck7PRp) page is constantly evolving to allow retailers to extract more business intelligence from VTEX.